 Best Fish for 3 Gallon Tank

 When speaking about the best fish for a 3 gallon tank, you are open to more fish species than fish that can live in a 1 gallon tank.
-A large variety of fish falls into this category, but the best type are small schooling fish.
+A large variety of fish falls into this category, but the best type is small schooling fish.

 We’ll list all of them and include other fish for a 3 gallon aquarium that can be kept alone.